WarlightProgramming/cslbot/COMMANDS.md

 mind that you can have a LEAGUE END defined without explicitly defining the LEAGUE START (and vice versa).

+#### MIN TEAM COUNT

-**MIN TEAM COUNT**: The minimum number of teams before games are created.
+The minimum number of teams before games are created.

 *Sample Args*: "0", "10", "50"